 You know, guys like Dave Ramsey, and perhaps more reasonable folks like that financial planner you visited recently.

-The problem is that many, many Americans simply can’t afford the higher payments tied to a 15-year fixed mortgage, for better or worse.
+The problem is that many, many Americans simply can’t afford the higher monthly payments tied to a 15-year fixed mortgage, for better or worse.

 15-Year Mortgage or Bust?